Establishing Paternity in Newport Beach, CA

 a legal action and is done in the California Superior Court.
 This is the

-action which determines parenthood rights, custody, visitation, time-sharing
+action which determines parenthood rights, custody,

-the parties involved.
+parenting to the parties involved.

 Any man who is said to be the father of a child is entitled, under California